methanoliver/awesome-renpy/README.md

 These are select articles from PyTom's Patreon, most of which which explain a certain feature in more detail than the manual does.

++ [Under the Hood: Interactions](https://patreon.renpy.org/interaction.html) - the only explanation of what an "interaction" is.
 + [Adding Google Analytics to Your Visual Novel](https://patreon.renpy.org/analytics.html)
 + [Android Adaptive Icons in Ren’Py](https://patreon.renpy.org/android-icons.html)
 + [Automatic speech bubbles](https://patreon.renpy.org/speech-bubbles.html) - A simpler take on speech bubbles than the Speech Bubbles framework.